 Olivia is Co-founder of Uncomfortable Oxford.
 She is a DPhil Candidate in the Centre for Global and Imperial History at the University of Oxford.
 Her research focuses on the history of the port cities of New Orleans and Odessa in the 19th century, with a particular focus on their relationship with settlement and immigration.

-Waqas advises the directors and is in charge of communications, outreach, marketing and public relations at Uncomfortable Oxford.
-He is a DPhil candidate in 20th century French and English Literature at the University of Oxford.
-His research focuses on the representation of the mind in the arts, bilingualism, poetry and Hip Hop.
+century French and English Literature at the University of Oxford.
+His research focuses on the representation of the mind and consciousness in the arts, bilingualism,

 Paul Stephens is a DPhil candidate in English Literature at the University of Oxford.
 His research explores the poetry and prose of Percy Bysshe Shelley (1792-1822) through the disciplinary lens of economic philosophy.

-Elena is a DPhil candidate in History at the University of Oxford.
-Her research focuses on the development of built heritage preservation policy in Britain, with a focus on private land ownership.
+Louis is a DPhil candidate in History at the University of Oxford.
+His research focuses on identity and the construction of otherness in the Holy Roman Empire.

 Amy Holguin holds a master's degree in Archaeological Science from the University of Oxford, and her research explores the importance of plant resources in Mesolithic and Neolithic diets.